MegaMan NT Warrior

 is an anime and manga series based on the Mega Man Battle Network series by Capcom, both using the same name but heavily diverging from each other in terms of plot.
 The manga series was written by Ryo Takamisaki and ran in Shogakukan's CoroCoro Comic between 2001 and 2006, while the anime television series, produced by Xebec, Nihon Ad Systems and TV Tokyo, ran for five seasons on TV Tokyo in Japan between March 2002 and September 2006, reaching episodes in total, as well as a feature film.
 Viz Media would license the series for distribution in North America, including all the main chapters of the manga between 2004 and 2008, while the anime would only have its first season and Axess aired on Kids' WB! from 2003 to 2005.

-MegaMan NT Warrior takes place in an unspecified year of the 21st century ("200X") in which the internet has rapidly progressed and is now the driving force of everyday life.
-Users are able to interact with the internet using PErsonal Terminals (PETs) handhelds and Net Navigators, online avatars with special functionalities including the ability to delete Viruses using Battle Chips.
+MegaMan NT Warrior takes place in an unspecified year of the 21st century ("200X") in which the Internet has rapidly progressed and is now the driving force of everyday life.
+Users are able to interact with the Internet using PErsonal Terminals (PETs) handhelds and Net Navigators (NetNavis), online avatars with special functionalities including the ability to delete Viruses using Battle Chips.
 NT Warrior focuses on Lan Hikari and his NetNavi MegaMan.EXE as they, alongside their friends, attempt to stop the villain (initially the crime organization World Three, before diverging later on) from taking over or destroying the world.
-Both adaptations were commissioned alongside the first game's development to ensure the series' success.
+Both adaptations were commissioned alongside Mega Man Battle Network's development to ensure the series' success.

-MegaMan NT Warrior was a success; during its run, the anime drew high viewership in North America and Japan, while the manga adaptation would see monthly sales up to 1.5 million.
+Upon release, both the anime and manga versions of MegaMan NT Warrior were successful; during its run, the anime drew high viewership in North America and Japan, while the manga adaptation would see monthly sales up to 1.5 million.
 In 2022, as part of promotion for Mega Man Battle Network Legacy Collection, both the Japanese and English dubs (with the first episode of Axess being available with English subtitles, for unknown reasons) of the anime were re-released onto the official YouTube channel until September 20.

 Plot

 Setting and characters

 The series focuses on Lan Hikari and his NetNavi, MegaMan.EXE as they build their friendship while dealing with threats from various NetCrime organizations.
-Along with Lan are friends Maylu Sakurai, Dex Ogreon, Yai Ayano, Tory Froid, and their respective Navis: Roll, GutsMan, Glide, IceMan.
-Although the series originally remains fairly close to the original Battle Network in terms of storyline, it begins to diverge greatly partway into the series.
+Along with Lan are friends Maylu Sakurai, Dex Ogreon, Yai Ayano, Tory Froid, and their respective Navis: Roll, GutsMan, Glide, and IceMan.
+Although the series originally remains fairly close to the original Battle Network game in terms of storyline, it begins to diverge greatly partway into the series.
 For example, there is no evidence showing that Lan and MegaMan were twin brothers in the anime, unlike in the games where it is revealed near the end of the first Battle Network game.